Intro To Nonprofit Accounting: Lesson 3

 - Unrestricted, temporarily restricted, and permanently restricted net assets (nonprofit-specific)

 - Fund balances (nonprofit-specific)

 Equity is the value of your assets, minus your liabilities.
 In other words, it’s the value of your organization after your expenses and debts are deducted.
-This information is reflected on a Balance Sheet report, and where fund accounting emerges.
-If you need a recap of fund accounting, please refer to our complete overview of What Is Fund Accounting?
+This information is reflected on a Balance Sheet report.
+It’s where fund accounting emerges.
+If you need a recap of fund accounting, refer to our complete overview of What Is Fund Accounting?